insure logo

 Powered by:

-When choosing the top car insurance companies in Delaware, we looked beyond just the average cost of coverage.
-We also reviewed customer satisfaction data from J.D.
-Power, financial strength ratings from AM Best and complaint trends reported by the National Association of Insurance Commissioners (NAIC).
-If state or regional data wasn’t available, we used national averages to keep the comparisons consistent and fair for readers.
+When selecting the top car insurance companies in Delaware, we didn’t focus solely on price.
+We also reviewed customer satisfaction results from J.D.
+Power, financial strength ratings from AM Best and complaint records from the National Association of Insurance Commissioners (NAIC).
+When state-specific data wasn’t available, we used national averages to ensure readers could make fair comparisons.

 • Premiums: 25%